AlanRuro/Compiler-Frontend-OOP/README.md

 3. The grammar focuses on class and method structure rather than detailed expression handling
 4. Indentation is explicitly handled to support Python-like block structure
 5. The parser is designed for static analysis of OOP code structure rather than full language implementation
+6. DEDENT tokens are made with semantic logic in the scanner and handled in the parser

 ## Example
 ```python